 “She was doing beautifully,” says Cortney.
 “The chest X-rays were perfect.
 Her oxygen levels and heart rate were perfect.
 She was eating.
 It didn’t seem like she belonged in the N/IICU.”

 But when she was 4 days old, tests showed excessive pleural fluid appearing again.
-That was when Cortney and Ed, Lilly’s father, received a visit in the N/IICU from Yoav Dori, MD, PhD, a Pediatric Cardiologist at CHOP, and Maxim Itkin, MD, an Interventional Radiologist at the Hospital of the University of Pennsylvania (HUP).
-Together, the two doctors direct the Center for Lymphatic Imaging and Interventions Program, a joint program of CHOP and HUP.
+That was when Cortney and Ed, Lilly’s father, received a visit in the N/IICU from Yoav Dori, MD, PhD, a Pediatric Cardiologist and Director of the Center for Lymphatic Imaging and Interventions Program at CHOP, and Maxim Itkin, MD.

 The physicians studied Lilly’s case, and they believed her condition was chylothorax, a rare condition in which lymphatic fluid leaks into the space between the lung and chest wall.
 When this fluid builds up in the lungs, it can cause an increased work of breathing, requiring supplemental oxygen, chest pain and difficulty breathing.